orellazri/dwscraper/README.md

 </div>

-It uses Rayon for data parallelism, making it extremely fast - capabale of downloading an issue in an average of <100ms (when downloading a large amount - i.e. archiving)
+It uses Rayon for data parallelism, making it extremely fast - capabale of downloading an issue in an average of <100ms (when downloading a large amount - e.g. archiving)

 ## Download
 You can download the latest release for linux from the [releases page](https://github.com/orellazri/dwscraper/releases).